linktrendmedia/App-Legal-Suite/output/Public Cookie Policy.md

 ### 10.2 Link to Privacy Policy

-All Processing of Personal Data collected via Cookies is governed by the Company's Public Privacy Policy, available at [INSERT URL].
+All Processing of Personal Data collected via Cookies is governed by the Company's Public Privacy Policy, available at [HYPERLINK: INSERT URL].

 ---